2014 Samford Bulldogs football team

 The 2014 Samford Bulldogs football team represented Samford University in the 2014 NCAA Division I FCS football season.
-They were led by eighth year head coach Pat Sullivan and played their home games at Seibert Stadium.
-They were a member of the Southern Conference.
-They finished the season 7–4, 5–2 in SoCon play to finish in a tie for second place.
+Led by eighth-year head coach Pat Sullivan, they played their home games at Seibert Stadium and were a member of the Southern Conference.
+The team finished the season with a 7–4 overall record, including a 5–2 mark in SoCon play, securing a tie for second place.

 On December 2, head coach Pat Sullivan stepped down.
 He finished at Samford with an eight year record of 47–43.